Keywords: prefab garages, metal garage, metal garage kits

-Prefab metal buildings are more cost-effective and quicker to build than wooden garages.
-The majority of metal garages are prefabricated steel garages
+Prefab garages made of steel are more cost-effective and quicker to build than wooden garages.
+The majority of metal garages are steel prefab garages

 , so their main parts are already made in a factory.
 This reduces setup time and makes it easy for you or professional installers to get the job done efficiently.